-Aphasia is a language disorder found in approximately twenty five percent of stroke survivors that affects a person’s ability to speak, read, write or understand.
-Participation in society is difficult for people with aphasia due to the pervasive communication, physical and societal barriers encountered on a daily basis, which include lack of public awareness, lack of knowledge regarding supportive communication strategies, and inaccessible written information.
+Aphasia is a language disorder found in approximately 1 in 3 stroke survivors.
+It affects a person’s ability to speak, read, write or understand.
+Participation in society is difficult for people with aphasia because of communication, physical and societal barriers.
+These include lack of public awareness, lack of public communication strategies, and inaccessible written information.

 What problem does the Aphasia Friendly Business Campaign solve?

 The Aphasia Friendly Business Campaign can help your business comply with legal acts, including:

 Human Rights Code

 Ontarians with Disabilities Act, 2001

 Accessibility for Ontarians with Disabilities Act, 2005